 Want more information on the Archive’s latest features, when our next update is launching, or what exciting projects our contributors are working on at the moment?
 We’ll let you know here first – but don’t forget to sign up for our newsletter too, via the envelope at the bottom of this page.
 You can also keep up to date with all things Theatre and Performance at Routledge by following us on Twitter, and liking our Facebook page (also in the footer).

-January 2017 Update
+May 2017 Update

-- Vakhtangov and the Russian Theatre
+Meyerhold Theatre and the Russian Avant-garde

 Michael Craig is a director and producer of independent films and lives and works in Moscow.
 He founded Copernicus Films.